frenck/spook/documentation/disclaimers.md

 ---

-I guess it goes without saying that this custom integration is not affiliated with, endorsed or recommended by the Home Assistant project.
+I guess it goes without saying that this custom integration is not affiliated with, endorsed, or recommended by the Home Assistant project.

 :::{warning} Just to be clear...
 **Spook is not supported by the Home Assistant project.**